emilygv/emilyvernon.com/privacy-policy.md

 - “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
 For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org
 - “Log files” track actions occurring on the Website, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.
 - “Web beacons”, “tags”, and “pixels” are electronic files used to record information about how you browse the Website.

+We use Device Information for:

+- Functionality: To recognize you on our website and recognize your previously selected preferences, including your preferred language and your location.
+- Advertising: To collect information about your visit, the content you viewed, the links you followed, and information about your web browser, device, and IP address.

 You can set your browser not to accept cookies, and the website above tells you how to remove cookies from your browser.
 Some of our website features may not function if you disable cookies.
 Please note that we do not alter our Website’s data collection and use practices when we see a Do Not Track signal from your browser.